antonioscalzo84/docker-ubuntu2004-nginx-php8-mariadb/README.md

 # docker-ubuntu2004-nginx-php8-mariadb
 Docker Image based on Ubuntu 20.04, Ngninx, Php8.0 and MariaDB

+# Usage
+Start the Docker container and check the phpinfo() output on http://localhost:8080

+    docker run -p 8080:80 frecciadelsud836/ubuntu-nginx-php8-mariadb

+If you want to mount your own folder to be served by PHP-FPM & Nginx

+    docker run -p 8080:80 -v ~/my-local-wwwroot:/var/www/html frecciadelsud836/ubuntu-nginx-php8-mariadb

+You can also pull the docker image manually from https://hub.docker.com/r/frecciadelsud836/ubuntu-nginx-php8-mariadb

 # NGINX
 A default virtualhost is copied from support/nginx/default-vhosts.conf, with root folder /var/www/html